 Komodo For Developers & Entrepreneurs

-Komodo’s chain logic is under heavy development but several of these applications are ready to build proof of concepts on.
+Komodo’s CC framework is under heavy development but several of these applications are ready to build proof of concepts on.
 In previous week we have covered:

 - Oracles feeding BTC prices TT#01, TT#02